Saturday 12th March to Saturday 19th March 2022

-The next Festival – the 109th – will feature performances in speech, drama, dance and music.
-Previous Festivals have featured some 7,000 performers from across Scotland and other parts of the United Kingdom.
-Bands, orchestras, ensembles and choirs, in addition to hundreds of soloists, have performed in public and been appraised by a team of leading professional adjudicators
+The next Festival – the 110th – will feature some 7,000 performers from across Scotland and other parts of the United Kingdom.
+The programme of events covers speech, drama, dance and music.
+Bands, orchestras, ensembles and choirs, in addition to hundreds of soloists, will perform in public and be appraised by a team of leading professional adjudicators.

 Every group or soloist taking part in the Festival will receive a Certificate of Performance.
 In addition, performers may elect to receive marks and may qualify for special certificates, bursaries or awards.